Pelagicore/pelux.io/README.md

 If you get errors when building native extensions with bundle, make sure you have the necessary libraries installed.

-## Governance

-This repository is maintained and governed by Pelagicore AB.

-Maintainer:

-- Richard Pannek <richard.pannek@pelagicore.com>

 ## License and Copyright

-Copyright &copy; Pelagicore AB 2017
+Copyright &copy; 2017 Pelagicore AB
+Copyright &copy; 2018-2019 Luxoft Sweden AB

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of